pagopa/technology-radar/radar/methods-and-patterns/clean-architecture.md

 employs a *symmetrical* model with ports and adapters to handle input/output uniformly, without strict hierarchies.

+## Use cases

+Hexagonal architecture is well-suited for **microservices** because it allows you to isolate the business logic of each service from the external dependencies.

 ## Example of application in a Typescript monorepo

-Here is an example of how to structure a Typescript workspace to implement separation of concerns:
+Below is an example of how to structure a TypeScript workspace to achieve separation of concerns:

 ```